oskarvid/Selma/README.md

 ## Planned features and testing
 I am still learning Snakemake, and so far I am planning to enable the use of a config file to define input paths and variables.
-Testing the pipeline and limiting it to use 16 threads and 32GB RAM is also of interest to see how the execution time is affected.
-If the execution time is only slightly lenghtened, it might make sense to set the default setting to maximally use ~32GB per scatter/gather process, instead of the current ~56GB.